Loading figure…

 “Raising estate tax to 1990s level means $448B in new revenue.
 (Apr 2015)”

-Jeffries supports increasing federal funding for public schools and has opposed private and religious school voucher programs.
-He advocates for reforms that enhance educational access and quality.
+Jeffries advocates for increased federal funding for public schools and opposes private and religious school voucher programs.
+He supports reforms to improve education access and affordability.

-Jeffries supports increasing federal funding for public schools and has opposed private and religious school voucher programs.
-He advocates for reforms that enhance educational access and quality.
+Jeffries advocates for increased federal funding for public schools and opposes private and religious school voucher programs.
+He supports reforms to improve education access and affordability.

 “Oppose private and religious school voucher programs.
 (Oct 2015)”